Boating On Lake Michigan

 — Published: April/May 2013

 Adventurous boaters can find a remote paradise on Michigan's Isle Royale

-We asked our friends at the Great Lakes Cruising Club what their top picks were for things to see and do in their area
+Great Lakes Cruising Club top picks for things to see and do in the Detroit River area

 Cruising the Great Lakes